leomakino/learn-data-engineer-topics/PySpark/02 - Big Data Fundamentals with PySpark/course_notes.md

 - Designed for processing both structured (relational database) and semi-structured data (e.g. JSON)
 - Dataframe API is available in Python, R, Scala, and Java
 - DataFrames in Pypark **support** both SQL **queries** (SELECT * from table) **or** expression **methods**(df.select())
-- PySpark DataFrame is a perfect for data visualization compared to RDDs because of its inherent structure and schema.
+- PySpark DataFrame is perfect for data visualization compared to RDDs because of its inherent structure and schema.

 SparkSession - Entry point for DataFrame API
 - **SparkContext** is the **main entry point** for creating RDDs
 - **SparkSession** provides a **single point of entry** to interact with Spark DataFrames
 - SparkSession is used to create DataFrames, register DataFrames, execute SQL queries
 - The SparkSession does for DataFrames what the SparkContext does for RDDs
-- SparkSession is available in PySpark shell as ```spark```
+- SparkSession is available in PySpark shell as `spark`

 Creating DataFrames in PySpark
 1. From existing RDDs using SparkSession's createDataFrame() method